andyhoegh/MSUDataFest/README.md

 ### Participants
 Participants can register using the [following form](https://goo.gl/forms/Rm2iCLsbWIiASV6u1).
+Note registration will close three days prior to the event on Tuesday April 9th.

 ### Volunteers
 Volunteers can sign up using the [following form](https://goo.gl/forms/HMfqi3XA4cbC81sn1).